My leads are word-of-mouth referrals. Do I really need a website?

 How COVID has changed the way your clients are searching for you

 The Australian Communications and Media Authority have released some fascinating data in response to a survey they ran, looking at changed online behaviour in response to the COVID-19 pandemic.
-Their data showed that in the 3 months from March to June 2020, 13% of people surveyed had accessed legal or financial services online for the very first time and 26% of people surveyed had increased online access to these services.
-This data is only likely to continue to trend upwards as more businesses transform their operations to a digital-first strategy.
+Their data showed that in the 3 months from March to June 2020, 13% of people surveyed had accessed legal or financial services online for the first time, and 26% had increased online access to these services.
+This data is only likely to continue to trend upward as more businesses transform their operations to a digital-first strategy.
 That’s a huge pool of potential clients that don’t know you exist if you don’t have a website where they can find you to compare you with competitors (which they most certainly will do).

 Websites that convert new clients fill the void